 State appropriations are received through an allotment and requisition system from the North Carolina Office of State Budget and Management and the North Carolina Office of State Controller.
-There is no direct connection between the amount of tuition revenues collected by the University and the amount of state funds appropriated in any given year.
-For the fiscal year beginning July 1, 2018, and ending June 30, 2019, the appropriations from the State to the University were \$54.80 million for operations and \$2.04 million for capital projects.
+There is some connection between the amount of tuition revenues collected by the University and the amount of state funds appropriated in any given year.
+For the fiscal year beginning July 1, 2019, and ending June 30, 2020, the appropriations from the State to the University were \$55.39 million for operations.